-18 Jul Cyberwarfare Report: Sanctions Against Russians, Theft Of Submarine Secrets, And Router Infections
+18 Jul Cyberwarfare Report: Russian Sanctions, Theft Of Submarine Secrets, Router Infections

 Sausalito, Calif. – Jul.
 2, 2018

 In Q2 2018, the U.S. Joint Chiefs of Staff released a report [PDF] finding that “permanent global cyberspace superiority is not possible.”
 It says even local superiority may not be practical “due to the way IT is implemented; the fact U.S. and other national governments do not directly control large, privately owned portions of cyberspace; the broad array of state and non-state actors; the low cost of entry; and the rapid and unpredictable proliferation of technology.”

 For a comprehensive view of international cyber conflict, these are the stories that we’re following, and you should too:

 Jun.
 29. Izvestia reports Russian Federation defense ministry is setting up a research laboratory to develop blockchain technologies to enhance cybersecurity and fight cyber assaults on critical information infrastructure.
 It says the technology can help the Army track the origin of hack attacks and improve the security of its databases.

 Jun.
 28. Joshua Adam Schulte, 29, asks federal judge to grant him bail in case involving sending classified information to a group that released it March 7, 2017.
 That’s the same date WikiLeaks published thousands of sensitive US government documents designated “Vault 7.”

 Jun.
 21. Kari A. Bingen, deputy undersecretary of defense for intelligence, tells US House Armed Services Committee the Pentagon wants to establish cybersecurity as “a fourth pillar in defense acquisition.”
 She adds that incentives must be created “for industry to embrace security, not as a cost burden, but as a major factor in their competitiveness for US government business.”